wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 1. Login to the SceneChat Publisher Portal here:
 scenechat.com/analytics

-2. Click .Setup. next to .Moderator..
+2. Click "Setup" next to "Moderator".

 3. Navigate to a SceneChat enabled video.
-From within the SceneChat video drop-down click the Facebook .F. to login via Facebook - you can now delete any comment, and your pop-up comments appear in orange.
+From within the SceneChat video drop-down click the Facebook "F" to login via Facebook - you can now delete any comment, and your pop-up comments appear in orange.

 == Frequently Asked Questions ==